JD Edwards licensing works as follows:

 Enterprise Metric Licensing

-Enterprise metrics are ideal for functions involving the whole company or large populations (HR, payroll, self-service portals, etc.), or when user counts are difficult to track.
+Enterprise metrics are ideal for functions that involve the entire company or large populations (such as HR, payroll, and self-service portals), or when user counts are difficult to track.

 - The defined metric must be diligently tracked.
-For an employee metric, Oracle broadly defines โEmployeeโ (including full-time, part-time, contractors with access, etc.).
+For an employee metric, Oracle broadly defines “Employee” (including full-time, part-time, contractors with access, etc.).
 If your employee count grows beyond what you licensed, you must inform Oracle and purchase additional licenses (often sold in predefined increments).
-Similarly, a revenue-based license (e.g., $M Revenue) would require true-up if corporate revenues rise above the licensed band.
+Similarly, a revenue-based license (e.g., $M in Revenue) would require a true-up if corporate revenues rise above the licensed amount.

 - Enterprise licenses can carry steep expansion fees.
-Oracleโs terms often require buying incremental blocks at full price when you exceed the original metric.
-For example, if you licensed up to $500M in revenue and then your company grows to $600M, you might have to purchase an extra block (say 100 ร $1M revenue units) to cover the overage, possibly at list price.
+Oracle’s terms often require buying incremental blocks at full price when you exceed the original metric.
+For example, if you licensed up to $500M in revenue and your company grows to $600M, you might have to purchase an extra block (say 100 × $1M revenue units) to cover the overage, possibly at list price.

 Comparison of JD Edwards License Models: The table below illustrates how the models differ in structure and cost: